mjsipes/mjthefox/README.md

 Squarespace has its strengths—beautiful templates, polished components, and incredible performance.
 I don’t plan to shut down my old site; instead, I see this as a passing of the torch.
 My new site gives me something Squarespace never could: fine-grained control over my photos and the freedom to experiment.

 That freedom has already led me in new directions.
-Inspired by my first exposure to AI through DALL-E (which actually nudged me toward CS and machine learning), I programmatically transformed ~300 of my personal photographs in the styles of Andy Warhol, Frida Kahlo, Henri Matisse, Pablo Picasso, Salvador Dalí, and Vincent van Gogh.
-In total, I generated ~1,800 images for about $85 in API credits.
-I’m deeply proud of this project—it feels like a milestone in my journey, and I’m excited to share it with you.
+Inspired by my first exposure to AI through DALL-E (which actually nudged me toward CS and machine learning), **I programmatically transformed ~300 of my personal photographs in the styles of Andy Warhol, Frida Kahlo, Henri Matisse, Pablo Picasso, Salvador Dalí, and Vincent van Gogh.
+In total, I generated ~1,800 images for about $120 in API credits.** I’m deeply proud of this project—it feels like a milestone in my journey, and I’m excited to share it with you.

 ---